Dubai: New Nol card to offer up to 70% discounts to students

 Mohammed Al Mudharreb, CEO of Corporate Technology Support Services Sector, RTA, said the partnership focuses on “enriching student’s daily commutes via RTA’s public transport network, including Metro, tram, buses, and marine transport”.

-“The card also facilitates payments in retail stores, and school and university canteens.
-It serves as an international student identification card.”
+“The card also facilitates payments in retail stores, and school and university canteens.”

 The new Nol card lets student’ parents manage their children's accounts.
 “This includes topping up the card balance and overseeing daily expenditure limits for their children,” said Al Mudharreb.